 The validation of aggregate amounts of the simulated benefits is shown in Table 4.8.
-It should be noted that spending on child allowances is over-simulated in EUROMOD for 2015-2017 with a ratio of 1.43-1.53.
-This may be due to the non-take-up, which is not accounted for in the model.
-As the benefit is means-tested, the non-take-up is likely.
-Both EUROMOD and external statistics show that aggregate amounts for that benefit have declined between 2015 and 2016, but the decline is steeper in external statistics.
-However, both EUROMOD and external statistics show that the aggregate amount increased in 2017.
-This results in an overestimation of aggregate amounts by around 43 % in 2017.
-In 2018 we simulate further increase in the aggregate benefit amount due to policy changes.
+It should be noted that spending on child allowances is over-simulated in EUROMOD for 2014-2016 with a ratio of 1.22-1.41.
+Both EUROMOD and external statistics show that aggregate amounts for that benefit have declined between 2014 and 2016, but the decline is steeper in external statistics.
+This results in an overestimation of aggregate amounts by around 41% in 2016.
+In 2017 we simulate an increase in the aggregate benefit amount due to policy changes.
 There are, however, no external statistics yet available to validate this result.